hashicorp/design-system/website/docs/getting-started/for-engineers.md

 order: 102
 ---

-The Design System team maintains design tokens, icons, and components in a [monorepo](https://github.com/hashicorp/design-system) and publishes them regularly to npm.
+The Design Systems team maintains design tokens, icons, and components in a [monorepo](https://github.com/hashicorp/design-system) and publishes them regularly to npm.

 ## Components

 We provide components as an [Ember](https://emberjs.com/) addon with associated styles written in [Sass](https://sass-lang.com/).
-By installing the components you also have access to the design tokens and CSS helper classes.
+By installing the components, you also have access to the design tokens and CSS helper classes.

 ### Install package